-Premium Rates - Additional Death and Total & Permanent Disability cover
+Premium Rates - Standard and Additional Death and Total & Permanent Disability cover - Casual employees

-Your insurance premiums are determined by your age, gender and the premium rates applying to your Employer Plan.
-The table below shows the annual premium for each \$10,000 of cover.
+Your insurance premiums are determined by your age, amount of insurance and the premium rates applying to your Employer Plan.
+The table below shows the annual premium for \$50,000 Death and Total & Permanent Disability cover and each \$10,000 of Death only cover and Total & Permanent Disability only cover.